 Choice of alignment will be key to determining net capacity increase.
-Extensive right-of-way (R/W) will be required to implement improvements if the alignment is not in the SR-91 corridor.
-When median connector projects or HOV/HOT projects are constructed and this 4lane elevated facility is proposed within the median of SR-91 through Corona, then extensive managed lane closures would be required during (thus construction temporarily reducing SR-91 capacity during construction).
+Extensive right-of-way (R/W) will be required to implement the improvements if the alignment is not in the SR-91 corridor.
+When median connector projects or HOV/HOT projects are constructed and this 4-lane elevated facility is proposed within the median of SR-91 through Corona, then extensive managed lane closures would be required during construction (thus temporarily reducing SR-91 capacity during construction).

-An alternative could be studied for the median Corridor A viaduct along with reduced SR-91 geometric standards to minimize R/W impacts.
+An alternative could be studied for the median Corridor A viaduct with reduced along SR-91 geometric standards to minimize R/W impacts.